What kind of paper is this?

 Corrector Algorithm:

-• Langevin MCMC: Adds noise and takes a gradient step to correct the marginal distribution at each timestep.
+• Langevin MCMC: Applies annealed Langevin dynamics: adds noise and takes a score-guided gradient step to correct the marginal distribution at each timestep.

 • PC Sampling: Alternates between one step of the Predictor and one step of the Corrector.